faizaanshamsi/stock-indicator/indicator-list.md

 ### Badass Go? servers(x100)

-* Beginning of day: load computed closing values into memory from RDS Postgres
+* Beginning of day: load computed closing values into memory from RDS Postgres (firebase for now)
 * Streaming - Read in stock data from Tradier
 * Calculate Signals for each stock against all indicators and push to firebase

 ### Ruby server

 * 8 p.m.
-EST - Get day's closing prices, append computed closing values with newly calculated data into RDS Postgres
+EST - Get day's closing prices, append computed closing values with newly calculated data into RDS postgres (firebase for now)

 ## Firebase